Collison's Bombshell: The Political Betrayal Killing Ireland's Future

 The Demographic Shockwave

-The political system, however, has consistently failed to accept the permanency of this new, larger population base.
-Instead of adopting long-term planning mechanisms commensurate with a 5.5 million-person economy—and planning for a trajectory towards 6 million—policy has remained reactive, often treating infrastructural needs
+The political system, however, has consistently failed to acknowledge or accept the permanence of this new, larger population base.
+Rather than adopting the robust, long-term planning mechanisms commensurate with a 5.5 million-person economy—and planning for the projected trajectory towards 6 million—policy has remained reactive, often treating infrastructural needs as temporary or cyclical issues that can be managed through short-term fixes or delegation.
+This pervasive lack of strategic foresight means the government is always attempting to retroactively build infrastructure for the population of five years ago, inevitably worsening the current deficit.

 The Housing Paradox: Scarcity Amidst Super-Wealth